The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching

-Figure \ref{fg:cartoon} reports a schematic cartoon of our methodology.
-As described in \citetalias{fu_2025}, we start from the SFR-HAR relation computed via abundance matching between the SFR and HAR functions.
-We then use the SFR-HAR relation to assign galaxies a SFR at any given epoch based on the HAR of their host halo.
-By following the HAR evolutionary history, we can thus build the star formation history of its central galaxy.
-We then grow central black holes starting from a given initial condition at high redshift (see Section \ref{sec:grow_SMBHs}) and assign to each black hole a probability to be active and an accretion rate at each redshift from the input accretion rate distributions.
-We then integrate in cosmic time along the progenitor evolutionary tracks both SFR and SMBH accretion rates to retrieve galaxy and SMBH masses, which in turn yield information on the demography and scaling relations of SMBHs and galaxies.
-We detail below each step of our method.
+Figure \ref{fg:cartoon} presents an illustration of our methodology.
+As described in \citetalias{fu_2025}, we started from the SFR-HAR relation computed via abundance matching between the SFR and HAR functions.
+We then used the SFR-HAR relation to assign galaxies a SFR at any given epoch based on the HAR of their host halo.
+By following the HAR evolutionary history, we could then build the star formation history of its central galaxy.
+We then grew central black holes starting from a given initial condition at high redshift (see Sect. \ref{sec:grow_SMBHs}) and assigned to each black hole a probability to be active and an accretion rate at each redshift from the input accretion rate distributions.
+We then integrated in cosmic time along the progenitor evolutionary tracks both the SFR and SMBH accretion rates to retrieve the galaxy and SMBH masses, which in turn yielded information on the demography and scaling relations of SMBHs and galaxies.
+We detail each step of our method in the following.